Mike, I have to tell you that your 77 cast iron electrodes are fantastic--I need to order more to have it on hand.

 Solder steel to pot metal at 350 degrees using a propane torch and Super Alloy 1 rod and flux.

-We are silver soldering a 1/8 inch steel plate to a copper end cap using Muggy Weld SSQ-6 56% silver solder paste.
+A 1/8" steel plate is soldered to a copper end cap using Muggy Weld SSQ-6 56% silver solder paste.

 John at MHSS (a hydraulic hose repair shop) saves a $300 hydraulic hose using our SSF-6 silver solder.